wuegaki/wuegaki.github.io/output.md

 - **Uegaki, Wataru**. to appear.
 The _doubt-whether_ puzzle.
 In Łukasz Jędrzejowski and Carla Umbach, eds. _Non-interrogative subordinate wh-clauses_.
 OUP. [[Preprint DOI](https://doi.org/10.31234/osf.io/7ryzu)]
+- Özyıldız, Deniz, Ciyang Qing, Floris Roelofsen, Maribel Romero and **Wataru Uegaki**.
+2023.
+A Crosslinguistic Database for Combinatorial and Semantic Properties of Attitude Predicates. _Proceedings of the 5th Workshop on Research in Computational Linguistic Typology and Multilingual NLP (SIGTYP 2023)_.
 - **Uegaki, Wataru**.
 2022.
 Semantic approaches to clause-type selection.
 In Hajime Ono and Yoichi Miyamoto, eds. _Key Concepts in Experimental Pragmatics_.
 Kaiyaku-sya.
 - Madonado, Mora, Jennifer Culbertson, and **Wataru Uegaki**, 2022.
 Learnability and constraints on the semantics of clause-embedding predicates. _Proceedings of
 Cognitive Science Society annual meeting (CogSci) 2022_. [[Preprint DOI](https://doi.org/10.31234/osf.io/zst5y)]